-The internal audit activity will govern itself by adherence to the mandatory elements of the Institute of Internal Auditors' International Professional Practices Framework, including the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the International Standards for the Professional Practice of Internal Auditing, and the Definition of Internal Auditing.
-The CAE ("CAE") will report periodically to the Chief Executive Officer and the Nuvance Health Audit and Compliance Committee of the Board of Directors regarding the internal audit activity's conformance to the Code of Ethics and the Standards.
+The Nuvance Health's internal audit function will adhere to the mandatory elements of The Institute of Internal Auditors' International Professional Practices Framework, which are the Global Internal Audit Standards and Topical Requirements.
+The Chief Audit Executive ("CAE") will report annually to the Nuvance Health Audit and Compliance Committee of the Board of Directors ("ACC") and senior management regarding the internal audit function's conformance with the Standards, which will be assessed through a quality assurance and improvement program.